 If there are very small issues.
 You need to consider if it would not be cheaper to write off the car or motorbike if the dispute is very small.
 There is no point in spending 100,000 THB on a 30,000 THB dispute.
 Speak to a divorce lawyer in Thailand about this before you make your final decision.

-When you contact a family lawyer you need to have the following documents on hand as they would want to assess the situation during a contested divorce in Thailand.
+When you contact a family lawyer you need to have the following documents on hand.
+They would want to assess the situation during a contested divorce in Thailand.
 The following documents would be needed:

-Most times having a prenuptial agreement is a major advantage as you have the ability to negotiate much better settlements if there is a property or custody dispute.
-The prenuptial agreement also makes the property issues much simpler to settle by negotiation than to drag the matter into court for litigation which can run for months.
+Most times having a prenuptial agreement is a major advantage.
+This as you have the ability to negotiate much better settlements if there is a property or custody dispute.
+The prenuptial agreement also makes the property issues much simpler to settle.
+This by negotiation rather than dragging the matter into court for litigation which can run for months.

 The court proceedings in Thailand are all in the Thai language as well as the documents.
 If you are getting divorced then ensure that you do not make any verbal agreements or any written agreements with your wife/husband as those can be used against you later making the trial even longer.
 Always contact a family lawyer in Thailand first when considering your options for a divorce.

 The information contained on our website is for general information purposes only and does not constitute legal advice.